-Insured by the Federal Housing Administration (FHA), the most common reverse mortgages in the market today are Home Equity Conversion Mortgages (HECMs or “Heck-um” s), which come in both rate types.
+Insured by the Federal Housing Administration (FHA), the most common reverse mortgages on the market today are Home Equity Conversion Mortgages (HECM or “Heck-um” s), which come in both rate types.
 However, borrowers with home values above the 2024 HECM limit of $1,149,825 may want to consider proprietary or “jumbo” loans.

 HECM Reverse Mortgage Loan Types